 - Two days to six months of jail time, but that is almost always suspendable

 - Three years or more of probation

-Predictably, sentences get harsher for second- and third DUIs: Expect to pay higher fines, do longer DUI school programs, and install an ignition interlock device in your car.
-(An ignition interlock device is a breathalyzer that disables your car if you register as having been drinking.)Jail may be imposed as well.
+Predictably, sentences get harsher in California for second- and third DUIs: Expect to pay higher fines, do longer DUI school programs, and install an ignition interlock device.
+A fourth DUI in ten years is an automatic felony.

-The most standard sentence in DUI cases, even if it is your first one, is a drug and alcohol education program.
-California DUI School typically lasts three months to thirty months, depending on your BAC level at the time of the arrest and if you have previous drunk driving convictions.
-Obviously, our Newport Beach DUI defense attorneys would try to persuade the judge to order the shortest program possible for you.
+The most standard sentence in DUI cases is a drug and alcohol education program.
+California DUI School typically lasts three months to 30 months, depending on the defendant’s blood alcohol content (BAC) at the time of the arrest and if he/she has previous drunk driving convictions.

 Two Newport Beach DUI Schools are: